-Ireland´s Greenways are off the beaten track routes for walkers, cyclists and other non-motorised transport in Ireland.
+Ireland´s Greenways are off the beaten track routes for walkers, cyclists, and other non-motorized transport in Ireland.

 These routes are often created from abandoned Irish rail networks.

 Here we have picked some of Ireland’s best and most popular Greenways and trails for you to explore within all of Ireland.

 Whatever your fitness level, you’re sure to find a route to suit you and your family or group.

 Walking and Cycling around Ireland´s Greenways and trials.

 The Waterford Greenway is the longest, dedicated off-road walking and cycling trail in Ireland.
 46 km in length, you can cycle or walk the route which runs from Waterford City to Dungarvan and follows the old Waterford to Mallow railway line.